-5.4.2 CRITERIA FOR INTERPRETING UNLISTED USES
+5.4.2 CRITERIA FOR APPROVING UNLISTED USES

-The following criteria are used in determining if a proposed, unlisted use is of the same general character as those listed in the Table of Permitted Uses.
-The Planning Director shall give due consideration to the intent of this Ordinance concerning the districts involved, the character of the uses specifically identified for that district(s) and the character of the use in question.
+The proposed use is of the same general character as those listed as permitted, special or conditional uses.
+The Director shall give due consideration to the intent of this Ordinance concerning the districts involved, the character of the uses specifically identified and the character of the use in question.

-In order to determine if a proposed, unlisted use has an impact that is similar in nature, function and duration to other uses allowed in a specific conventional district, the Director shall use the following criteria to assess the relevant characteristics of the proposed, unlisted use, including but not limited to, the following:
+In order to determine if a proposed use has an impact that is similar in nature, function and duration to other uses allowed in a specific general use district, the Director shall use the following criteria to assess the relevant characteristics of the proposed use, including but not limited to, the following:

-- 1. The volume and type of sales (retail or wholesale); - 2.
+- 1. The volume and type of sales, retail or wholesale; - 2.
 The size and type of items sold and the nature of the inventory on the premises; - 3.
 Any processing, including assembly, manufacturing, warehousing and shipping done on site; - 4.
 Any hazardous, toxic or explosive materials used in the processing; - 5.
-The nature and location of storage and outdoor display of merchandise; enclosed, open, inside or outside the principal structure; and the predominant types of items to be stored such as business vehicles, work in process, inventory, merchandise, construction materials, scrap and junk and raw materials (including liquids, gases and powders); - 6.
+The nature and location of storage and outdoor display of merchandise; enclosed, open, inside or outside the principle structure; and the predominant types of items to be stored such as business vehicles, work in process, inventory, merchandise, construction materials, scrap and junk and raw materials (including liquids, gases and powders); - 6.
 The type, size and nature of buildings and structures; - 7.
-The number of employees and customers expected on the site in relation to the hours of operation and employment shifts:

-- 8. Parking requirements and the potential for shared parking; - 9.
+The number of employees and customers expected on the site in relation to the hours of operation and employment shifts; - 8.
+Parking requirements and the potential for shared parking; - 9.
 The amount and nature of any nuisances generated on the site, including but not limited to, noise, smoke, dust, odor, glare, vibration, radiation etc.; - 10.
 Any special public utility requirements for serving the proposed use, including but not limited to, water supply, wastewater output, power needs, communication towers etc.; - 11.
-The impact on adjacent properties created by the proposed use will not be greater than that of other uses in the conventional district; and - 12.
-Its relation to an existing permitted use listed in the most recent version of the North American Industrial Classification System (NAICS). - 13.
-If the use is located within the Noise Overlay District or an Accident Potential Zone, recommendations from Seymour Johnson Air Force Base will be considered.
+The impact on adjacent properties created by the proposed use will not be greater than that of other uses in the general use district; and - 12.
+Its relation to an existing permitted use listed in the most recent version of the North American Industrial Classification System (NAICS).